 - the contract (and each copy of it) can be simultaneously updated to reflect new information

 - it would force users to comply with specific standards (otherwise, ‘computer says no’)

-- payments and processes could be automated across the supply chain based on verified inputs such as delivery ntoes, test certificates etc.
+- payments and processes could be automated across the supply network, based on verified inputs such as delivery ntoes, test certificates etc.